Panzer III/IV: Development

 The Maybach HL120 TRM engine (in use on both the Panzer III and Panzer IV by 1944) was selected for this new project, and was connected to the SSG-77 transmission (also in use on both predecessor tanks by 1944).
-Further adoptions from the PzKpfw III include the steering gear and reinforced output shafts, final drives, and driving wheels.
+Further adoptions from the Panzer III include the steering gear and reinforced output shafts, final drives, and driving wheels.
 The engine cooling system from the Panzer IV was to be used by the Panzer III/IV.
-A novel track design was created for the Panzer III/IV: 540mm wide symmetrical tracks with a central ridge, using cast and formed links (akin to those on the Tiger II).
+A novel track design was created for the Panzer III/IV: 540 mm wide symmetrical tracks with a central ridge, using cast and formed links (akin to those on the Tiger II).
 These tracks would be significantly wider than the standard tracks for the Panzer III and Panzer IV, but slightly shorter than the asymmetrical "ostketten" soft terrain tracks used on those tanks.
-The suspension was a new design: six semi-detached road wheels per side, 660mm in diameter and mounted in pairs on double-bogies using leaf spring suspension.
+The suspension was a new design: six 660 mm diameter semi-detached road wheels each side, mounted in pairs on double-bogies using leaf spring suspension.
 While these road wheels were larger than those of the production Panzer III or Panzer IV, the Panzer IV used a similar double-bogie leaf spring suspension design.
-The planned turret was a modified variant of the PzKpfw IV Ausf.
+The planned turret was a modified variant of the Panzer IV Ausf.
 J turret which used a flexible electrical cable to provide power to the turret, instead of the original variant which used rotary electrical contacts at the base of the turret basket.
-The traverse angle of the turret was therefor limited to 270 left and right longitudinally.
+As a result the turret traverse was limited to 270 left and right longitudinally.

 In June 1944 the decision was made to begin full series production of the Panzer III/IV.
-Production of the vehicle was planned to commence in February 1945 at Krupp-Grusonverk, however on 12 July 1944, the PzKpfw III/IV project was cancelled because the vehicle did not meet the new requirements for armament capability and armor protection as a result of Soviet tanks encountered on the Eastern Front.
-The hull from the Panzer III/IV, also known as the "Einheitsfahrgestell" (standard chassis) hull, would remain officially adopted as the basis of the unproduced Jagdpanzer IV/70(E), until the end of the war in 1945.
+Production of the vehicle was planned to commence in February 1945 at Krupp-Grusonverk, however on 12 July 1944, the Panzer III/IV project was cancelled because the vehicle did not meet the new requirements for armament capability and armor protection as a result of Soviet tanks encountered on the Eastern Front.
+The hull from the Panzer III/IV, also known as the Einheitsfahrgestell ("standard chassis") hull, would remain officially adopted as the basis of the unproduced Jagdpanzer IV/70(E), until the end of the war in 1945.